paigen11/notelink-tracker-dashboard/README.md

 ![](https://user-images.githubusercontent.com/20400845/145846744-ca380eb3-b9bb-455d-b090-83f82200e198.png)

-8. Enable SOS Mode and see events begin to stream in faster, page refreshes happen quicker and newly generated lines between location markers are now red for the duration of the SOS Mode.
+1. Enable SOS Mode and see events begin to stream in more frequently and newly generated lines between location markers are now red for the duration of the SOS Mode.

 ![Map with red SOS tracking lines on dashboard](https://user-images.githubusercontent.com/20400845/145845271-2b05a527-0875-4ae7-a879-0cbd381c195a.png)